getgrav/grav-learn/pages/06.forms/02.forms/11.how-to-forms-in-modular-pages/docs.md

 The best way to troubleshoot a form is to first get back to the roots, and add your customizations one-by-one to see what might be going wrong.

-- First, I suggest creating a "regular form", making sure it works, then try putting that into a modular form.
+- I suggest creating a "regular form", making sure it works, then try putting that into a modular form.
-- Second, try making the form work on an Antimatter-based skeleton, which provides all the files you already need.
+- Try making the form work on an Antimatter-based skeleton, which provides all the files you already need.
+- If the form fields do not appear, if you have installed the Assets plugin disable / uninstall it.
+There's a known issue with it breaking modular forms will be soon fixed.